Updated: May 28, 2026

 In native mobile development, you can create a feature-rich application while making sure it consumes as little battery power as possible.
 Let’s say, if you build a PWA with the same functionality as a native app, it’ll consume way more battery.
 That is one of the reasons why PWAs are packed with lighter functionality.

-— Eduard Belianinik, Head of Mobile Development, *instinctools
+— Eduard Belianinik, Head of Mobile Development, Instinctools

 4. Functionality

-— Eduard Belianinik, Head of Mobile Development, *instinctools
+— Eduard Belianinik, Head of Mobile Development, Instinctools

 However, you can still use other ways for user engagement, such as push notifications.
 This feature is not available for iOS, but if most of your customers use Android OS, it’s worth trying PWA.

 Native apps: When it comes to hardware interactions (GPS receivers, Bluetooth, camera, etc.), a native application is your best bet.
 From smart watches to smart houses, all these solutions require Bluetooth connectivity.
-This function is also vital for healthcare apps such as the one for blood glucose measuring.
+This function is also vital for healthcare mobile apps such as the one for blood glucose measuring.

 The same works for GPS.
 Bonnet, one of our clients, came up with a solution that helps EV drivers access the public charging infrastructure.
 Naturally, it requires the user’s geolocation data, so the solution could only be built in a native app.